lmarzen/qmk_firmware/readme.md

-# Quantum Mechanical Keyboard Firmware Wireless Fork
+# Quantum Mechanical Keyboard Wireless Fork
 This is a fork of the Quantum Mechanical Keyboard Firmware adding support for Westberry based wireless keyboards.
 These keyboards are based on a multichip solution coupling a WB32 MCU with a CH582F chip providing the